The Best Toys for 1-Year-Olds

 An Introductory Puzzle

-We’re still very much in the early phases of puzzles, but is a great place to begin and will continue to be in rotation for quite some time.
+We’re still very much in the early phases of puzzles, but this elephant one is a great place to begin and will continue to be in rotation for quite some time.
 The primary colors are helpful reinforcement for learning different color names.

 An Dual-Function Avocado

-Though my daughter isn’t a big fan of eating avocados (unless in guacamole), she’s very into , which relieves her teething-swollen gums and provides a chance to learn colors and stack pieces together.
+Though my daughter isn’t a big fan of eating avocados (unless in guacamole), she’s very into this inanimate avocado, which relieves her teething-swollen gums and provides a chance to learn colors and stack pieces together.
 It’s officially for 18 months+, but totally appropriate for a 12–month-old.

 At one, kids are constantly on the move.
 From a ball pit to a climber, and a very aesthetically pleasing walker, these outdoor and playroom pieces encourage the unbridled energy that’s developing at this age.